carmelvl/minnow/writeups/check0.md

 Checkpoint 0 Writeup
 ====================

-My name: [your name here]
+My name: Carmel Limcaoco

-My SUNet ID: [your sunetid here]
+My SUNet ID: cvlim

-I collaborated with: [list sunetids here]
+I collaborated with: Rachel Liu, Ari Barbella

-I would like to credit/thank these classmates for their help: [list sunetids here]
+I would like to credit/thank these classmates for their help: Rachel Liu, Ari Barbella

-This lab took me about [n] hours to do.
-I [did/did not] attend the lab session.
+This lab took me about [3] hours to do.
+I did attend the lab session.

-My secret code from section 2.1 was: [code here]
+My secret code from section 2.1 was: 498009

-I was surprised by or edified to learn that: [describe]
+I was surprised by or edified to learn that: Bytestreams can be implemented extremely simply and elegantly!
+I didn't expect using a string to work.

 Describe ByteStream implementation.

-[Describe data structures and approach taken.
-Describe alternative designs considered or tested.
-Describe benefits and weaknesses of your design compared with alternatives -- perhaps in terms of simplicity/complexity, risk of bugs, asymptotic performance, empirical performance, required implementation time and difficulty, and other factors.
-Include any measurements if applicable.]
+I used a string as my bytestream, which made my implementation super simple.
+This was actually my initial idea, but then during lab I thought Keith called it dumb (haha).
+So I considered a couple other designs, firstly a queue, then a buffer or vector of chars.
+I realized a queue wasn't optimal because you can't see a contiguous block which was a requirement of the peek() function.
+For a buffer or vector of chars, this felt a little too convoluted - and honestly I wanted to avoid using using pointers or overcomplicating with index numbers.
+I think my solution is elegant and very simple as compared to these other alternatives, and because of that, is able to run quite quickly.
+It also was pretty quick to implement.

 Implementation Challenges:
-[]
+Had an issue with a minor edge case, but that's about it.

 Remaining Bugs:
-[]
+N/A

 - If applicable: I received help from a former student in this class, another expert, or a chatbot or other AI system (e.g. ChatGPT,